kleetus/docker-based-gitian-builder/README.md

 > 58410f1ad8237dfb554e01f304e185c2b2604016f9c406e323f5a4db167ca758  src/bitcoin-0.12.1.tar.gz
 > 09ce06ee669a6f2ae87402717696bb998f0a9a4721f0c5b2d0161c4dcc7e35a8  bitcoin-linux-0.12-res.yml

-If you don't specify [tag], [url], or [path to gitian config], then the docker run command will use the defaults located in the Dockerfile 'CMD' value.
+If you don't specify tag, url, or path to gitian config, then the docker run command will use the defaults located in the Dockerfile 'CMD' value.
 Keep in mind the 'config' value is a path in the container, not on the host system.
 The bitcoin directory is located in /shared/bitcoin, this means the config would be in /shared/bitcoin/contrib/gitian-descriptor.
 You may also use a relative path to the gitian-builder directory.
 The gitian-builder is located in /shared/gitian-builder, so the config value could be '../bitcoin/contrib/gitian-descriptor/gitian-linux.yml'.

 When running the docker build, using '-v host absolute path:/shared/cache' will ensure a build cache is retained across subsequent builds.
 Subsequently, using '-v host absolute path:/shared/result' will ensure that final manifests and binaries are available to you from your host system.
 You can leave out the volume information if you don't need to retain a build cache or results.
 If you do use a shared cache and/or result directory, please ensure it is readable and writeable by the user running the container.
 Changing ownership for these directories is host operating system specific.
 For Mac OS X, it is usually sufficient to ensure the user that runs 'docker run' owns cache and result directory and can also write to those directories as well.